Tour two wonders that put Ningaloo and Shark Bay on the UNESCO World Heritage list.

 Best time: March to November

-Make your journey to the starting point the beginning of your adventure by joining the Indian Ocean Drive north of Perth.
+Make your journey to the beginning of your adventure by joining the Indian Ocean Drive north of Perth.

 From here, you’re just one hour and 45 minutes away from the ultimate outback coast playground in Kalbarri National Park.

-Take your pick from a wide variety of accommodation options and stay a night or two to cruise, kayak, walk, climb or abseil Kalbarri’s 400-million-year-old river gorges.
+Take your pick from a wide variety of accommodation options and stay a night or two.

-Or just take in the region’s extraordinary beauty, spring wildflowers and rock formations, including the iconic Nature’s Window, from the park’s lookouts.
+Or you can choose to explore this 183,000-hectare national park at a slower pace, cruising the Murchison River and walking the trails to take in the region’s extraordinary beauty, spring wildflowers and rock formations, including the iconic Nature’s Window.

-The turnoff to Shark Bay World Heritage Area is two and a half hours’ drive north of Kalbarri, and just 30 minutes later you’ll reach your first stop at Hamelin Pool Stromatolites.
+Just 30 minutes into the Shark Bay World Heritage Drive, you’ll reach your first stop at Hamelin Pool Stromatolites.

 Here, you can get a glimpse of life on Earth over 3,500 million years ago as you gaze in awe at the stromatolites – the largest and oldest living fossils on the planet.